-When you have an impound account as part of your mortgage, the servicer collects extra money from you each month, over and above the principal and interest you owe.
-The servicer puts the additional money in a special account.
+With some mortgage loans, the servicer collects extra money from the borrower each month, over and above the principal and interest owed.
+The servicer puts the additional money in a particular account.
 In some states, including California, this kind of account is called an "impound account."
 Elsewhere, this type of account is known as a "mortgage escrow account."

-How much extra money do you have to pay each month?
-Generally, you have to pay one-twelfth of the estimated cost of the escrow items each month.
-But because these amounts can change, you usually have to put some additional money into the account as well, typically around two months' worth of escrow payments.
-The servicer then uses this money—called a "cushion”—to pay for unexpected increases in the property taxes, homeowners' insurance, or other escrow items.
+Generally, you must pay one-twelfth of the estimated cost of the escrow items each month.
+But because these amounts can change, you usually have to put some additional money into the account, typically around two months' worth of escrow payments.
+The servicer then uses this money, called a "cushion," to pay for unexpected increases in property taxes, homeowners' insurance, or other escrow items.

-Also, keep in mind that if you don't have an impound account and you fail to pay the taxes or insurance premiums, the servicer might advance amounts pay for these items, and you'll then have to repay the servicer.
+Also, keep in mind that if you don't have an impound account and fail to pay the taxes or insurance premiums, the servicer might advance amounts to pay for these items.
+You'll then have to repay the servicer.
 If you don't reimburse the servicer, you might face a foreclosure.